patrickroberts/complex-js/README.md

 Simply call `toString()` for exponential (the default), or `toString(true)` for cartesian notation.

-These strings can be used to reconstruct the complex instances, but that will be covered in the next section.
+These strings can be used to reconstruct the Complex instances, but that will be covered in the next section.